Henley13/paper_translation_factories_2020/README.md

 ### 2. Filtering

-We apply two filters on the FISH channel `cyt` in order to prepare the spots detection:
+We apply two filters on the FISH channel `cyt` to facilitate the spot detection:
-- a laplacian of gaussian filter to enhance the signal-to-noise ratio of the spots and denoise the image (`cyt_filtered_log`).
+- a Laplacian of Gaussian filter to enhance the signal-to-noise ratio of the spots and denoise the image (`cyt_filtered_log`).
-- a large gaussian filter to estimate the background noise we then remove from the original image (`cyt_filtered_background`).
+- a large Gaussian filter to estimate the background noise we then remove from the original image (`cyt_filtered_background`).

 ```python
 import bigfish.stack as stack